rajware/rajware.github.io/content/services/individual-training/course-catalog/index.md

 Quite simple, just follow the flowchart.
 The courses are designed to be building blocks in understanding the devops lifecycle.

-For example, if you are a Node.js developer and are looking at building and packaging applications, you would start with signing up for _Understanding Containers_ <Insert code link here>, then learn _Building Container Images_.
+For example, if you are a Node.js developer and are looking at building and packaging applications, you would start with signing up for _Understanding Containers_, then learn _Building Container Images_.
 To learn deploying, you are required to start with _Understanding Orchestration_ and then move to _Designing Orchestratble Applications_ and finally learn _Understanding Helm Charts_.

 __If you are not a developer?__